2019 Mauritanian presidential election

 Presidential elections were held in Mauritania on 22 June 2019, with a second round planned for 6 July if no candidate had received more than 50% of the vote.
 The result was a first round victory for Mohamed Ould Ghazouani who won with 52 percent of the vote.
 However, opposition rejected the results, calling it "another army coup."
-On 1 July 2019, Mauritania's constitutional council confirmed Ghazouani as president and rejected a challenge by opposition.
+On 1 July 2019, Mauritania's constitutional council confirmed Ghazouani as president and rejected a challenge by the opposition.

 With incumbent President Mohamed Ould Abdel Aziz not running, the elections were reported to be the first peaceful transfer of power since the country's independence from France in 1960.

 Electoral system

 Under Article 26 of the constitution, the president is elected for a five-year term using the two round system.
 If no candidate receives an absolute majority of the vote in the first round, a second round is held two weeks later between the two candidates who received the most votes.

 Candidacy is restricted to citizens by birth aged between 40 and 75 (on the day of the first round) who have not had their civil and political rights removed.
 Article 23 also stipulates that the president has to be a Muslim.
 Article 28 establishes a term limit of two mandates, allowing the president to only be re-elected once.

 The election of a new president is required to take place between 30 and 45 days before the expiration of the term of the incumbent president.